University of Toronto: Varsity sports

 The 44 sports teams of the Varsity Blues represent the university in intercollegiate competitions.
 The two main leagues in which the Blues participate are U Sports (formerly known as Canadian Interuniversity Sport (CIS)) for national competitions and the auxiliary Ontario University Athletics (OUA) conference at the provincial level.
 The athletic nickname of Varsity Blues was not consistently used until the 1930s; previously, references such as "Varsity", "The Big Blue", "The Blue and White", "The Varsity Blue" and simply "The Blues" also appeared interchangeably.
-The Blue and White is commonly played and sung in athletic games as a fight song.
+"The Blue and White" is commonly played and sung in athletic games as a fight song.
+Students from any of the three campuses are eligible to play for the Varsity Blues.

 North American (gridiron) football traces its very origin to the University of Toronto with the first documented football game played at University College on November 9, 1861.
 The Blues played their first intercollegiate football match in 1877 against the University of Michigan in a game that ended with a scoreless draw.
 Since intercollegiate seasons began in 1898, the Blues have won four Grey Cup, two Vanier Cup and 25 Yates Cup championships, including the inaugural championships for all three trophies.
 However, the football team has hit a rough patch following its last championship in 1993.
 From 2001 until 2008, the Blues suffered the longest losing streak in Canadian collegiate history, recording 49 consecutive winless games.
 This was preceded by a single victory in 2001 that ended a run of 18 straight losses.
 The site of Varsity Stadium has served as the primary playing grounds of the Varsity Blues football and soccer programs since 1898.
 It also served as the venue for archery during the 2015 Pan American Games.